YunoHost/doc/pages/01.administrate/05.advance/04.theming/theming.md

+---
-# Customize the appearance of the user portal
+title: Customize the appearance of the user portal
+template: docs
+taxonomy:
+    category: docs
+---

 ## Using a theme